-Function 6.13 int glbGetChannelRates(double data, size_t length, int exp, int channel, int smearing) writes the binned raw channel rates to the list data and the length of this list to length.
+Function 6.25 int glbShowChannelRates(FILE stream, int exp, int channel, int smearing, int effi, int bgi) prints the binned channel rates as a list with energy and event rate to the file stream (either an open file, or stdout).
 A specific experiment exp and a specific channel channel have to be chosen.
-The function may return the rates before (smearing is GLB_PRE) or after (smearing is GLB_POST) the energy smearing, where no user-defined data (pre-/post-smearing efficiencies or backgrounds) are taken into account.
-The return value is -1 if unsuccessful.
+The function may return the rates before (GLB_PRE) or after (GLB_POST) the energy smearing, as it is specified by smearing.
+In addition, it may contain the pre- and post-smearing efficiencies (set effi to GLB_W_EFF or GLB_WO_EFF), and the pre- and post-smearing backgrounds (set bgi to GLB_W_BG or GLB_WO_BG).
+Note that the post-smearing efficiencies and backgrounds cannot be taken into account if the rates are returned before the energy smearing.
+The return value is 0 if successful, and -1 if unsuccessful.